RamonAsuncion/aurum/docs/programming_language.md

 \
 *Aurum* is an untyped, interpreted, stack-oriented programming language that's focused on simplicity and minimalism.

+### Why?

+I wanted to learn how to create a programming language from scratch.
+I was going to go all in and create a compiled, general-purpose, statically typed programming language, but I decided to start small and work my way up.
+I read on [reddit](https://www.reddit.com/r/ProgrammingLanguages/comments/4jtwf8/comment/d39l2rm/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) that creating a stack-oriented language is a good place to start, so I did.

 ## File Structure

 The `bin/` directory is used to store the executable files for my interpreter.